plone/training/docs/volto_customization/teaser_variations.md

 schemaEnhancers works on the concept of composition.
 They are just functions which take original schema, formdata and intl and return modified schema based on its arguments.

-In our variation, lets add a schemaEnhancer to modify existing schema and add a `CreationDate` from catalog metadata brain.
+In our variation, let's add a schemaEnhancer to modify existing schema and add a `CreationDate` from catalog metadata brain.

 ```{code-block} js